Data East – 2002 Round Table Interview

 T-san: Tetris gave us a tiny hint, but we took that and expanded a whole new game on it.
 The percentage we paid was probably really small.

-T-san: You’re right, every one has the President. (laughs) Robocop was that way, and Thunder Zone and Bad Dudes vs. Dragon Ninja too… you’re always saving the President.
+T-san: (everyone laughs) You’re right, every game has the President. (laughs) Robocop was that way, and Thunder Zone and Bad Dudes vs. Dragon Ninja too… you’re always saving the President.

 —I bet American players were happy about that.
-I think one stage in Chelnov has you battling atop the Statue of Liberty, too.
+In Chelnov you battle atop the Statue of Liberty, too.

-H-san: We were on step ahead of Hollywood. (laughs)
+H-san: We were one step ahead of Hollywood. (laughs)

 —Recently in the movie Independence Day the President himself fights.
 I’m actually kind of shocked that there was never a DECO game featuring the President as the hero. (laughs)